kgregart/Project-1/README.md

 4. Schaumburg, IL
 5. Pearland, TX

+## Instructions

 Before completing the tasks below, pull in Pet Finder API and create a csv file.

-Part 1 - Research Questions
+### Part 1 - Research Questions

-Question 1:  Are people who live in metropolitan areas versus the suburbs more likely to put dogs up for adoption?
+__Question 1:  Are people who live in metropolitan areas versus the suburbs more likely to put dogs up for adoption?__

 1. Create bar chart comparing the number of dogs up for adoption in all major metropolitan and suburban cities identified above.